Ms1709/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]

-The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+# #100DaysOfCode Log - Started on [July 31, Friday, 2020]

-## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+### Day 0: July 31, 2020

+**Today's Progress:** Forked 100DaysOfCode repository and and edit Readme templates.

+**Thoughts:** This time i planned to build streak of 100 Days and track progress using application called **Loop Habit Tracker**.
+I am thinking of giving my best to my 3rd round of 100DaysOfCode without breaking streak.